BCDA-APS/pvMail/docs/source/index.rst

    [user@host,518,~]$ pvMail

-PvMail was built to watch (monitor) an EPICS PV and send an email when the value of that PV changes from 0 to 1.
+PvMail watches (monitor) an EPICS PV and send an email when the value of that PV changes from 0 to 1.

 ..	sidebar:: IMPORTANT: